jasonrsavino/drupal-theme-starter/README.md

-# Xeno Media - Demeter - Drupal 8 Theme Starter
+# Drupal 8 Theme Starter

 This is a starter Drupal 8 theme that uses the Bootstrap 3 Frontend Framework.